 WELCOME TO EC RESIDENCE LIFE

-To reserve your space in campus housing, please return a Housing Services Contract (will be mailed to you shortly after your acceptance to EC) along with a $100 refundable housing deposit.
-While there is no guarantee of residence hall, we will give priority to the housing contracts and deposits received before April 1, 2017 based on the date that we receive them.
-The deadline to request a specific roommate is June 1, 2017 for the fall semester.
+To reserve your space in campus housing, please return a Housing Contract (will be mailed to you shortly after your acceptance to EC) along with a $100 refundable housing deposit.
+While there is no guarantee of residence hall, we will give priority to the housing contracts and deposits received before April 1, 2019 based on the date that we receive them.
+The deadline to request a specific roommate is June 1, 2019 for the fall semester.

 HOUSING & RESIDENCE LIFE MISSION STATEMENT

-Eureka College requires that all full time students live in the residence halls on campus unless approval is granted by the Director of Residence Life or the Dean of Students.
+Eureka College requires that all full time students live in the residence halls on campus unless approval is granted by the Director of Housing Operations or the Dean of Students.
 Students who are granted exemptions from living on campus meet one or more of the following criteria:

 - Commute from a parent’s primary residence (within a 30 mile address-to-address distance from Eureka College). https://maps.google.com/ is our official tool to compute distance using 300 E. College Ave; Eureka, IL 61530 as the campus address.